 Note that the sloped end cap option causes the defined side slope to be applied on the end cap.
 The vertical end cap option has no side slope and is vertical.

 This section is used to define the specifications of the revised terrain grid.

-After the options for stamping the terrain geometry have been defined, click the [Apply] button and the software will generate the revised terrain grid and, as an additional option, load the DEM file as a layer in the Map Data Layers panel.
+After the options for stamping the terrain geometry have been defined, click the [Stamp] button and the software will generate the revised terrain grid with multiple terrain stamping.
+In addition, the software loaded the DEM file as a new layer in the Map Data Layers panel.